Jai2501/Tutorial2/Tutorial2.md

   - Purpose: Stop one or more running containers.
   - No major flags commonly used.
-  - Example: `docker stop mynginx`
+  - Example: `docker stop my-app`
-  - Explanation: Stops the container named mynginx.
+  - Explanation: Stops the container named my-app.

 - `docker rm`

   - Purpose: Remove one or more containers.
   - Common Flags:
     - `-f`: Force the removal of a running container.
-  - Example: `docker rm mynginx`
+  - Example: `docker rm my-app`
-  - Explanation: Removes the container named mynginx.
+  - Explanation: Removes the container named my-app.

 - `docker rmi`

   - Purpose: Remove one or more images.
   - Common Flags:
     - `-f`: Force removal of the image.
-  - Example: `docker rmi myapp:1.0`
+  - Example: `docker rmi my-node-app:1.0`
-  - Explanation: Removes the image myapp:1.0.
+  - Explanation: Removes the image my-node-app:1.0.

 - `docker logs`